Royal Engineers, Columbia Detachment: The Foundation of British Columbia

-Throughout his tenure in British Columbia, Moody feuded with Douglas whose jurisdictions overlapped.
-Moody's offices of Chief Commissioner and Lieutenant-Governor were of 'higher prestige [and] lesser authority' than that of Douglas, whom the British Government which had selected Moody to 'out manoeuvre the old Hudson's Bay Factor [Governor Douglas]'.
-Moody had been selected by Lord Lytton for his qualities of the archetypal 'English gentleman and British Officer', and because his family was 'eminently respectable': he was the son of Colonel Thomas Moody and Martha Clement who were socially superior members of the planter class of the West Indies, including Demerara and The Guianas, in which Douglas's father and brothers owned less land and from which Douglas's 'a half-breed' mother originated.
+Throughout his tenure in British Columbia, Moody feuded with Sir James Douglas, Governor of Vancouver Island, whose jurisdiction overlapped with his own.
+Moody's offices of Chief Commissioner and Lieutenant-Governor were of 'higher prestige [and] lesser authority' than that of Douglas, whom the British Government had selected Moody to 'out manoeuvre the old Hudson's Bay Factor [Governor Douglas]'.
+Moody had been selected by Lord Lytton for his qualities of the archetypal 'English gentleman and British Officer', and because his family was 'eminently respectable': he was the son of Colonel Thomas Moody, CRE WI, ADC, Kt. and of Martha Clement who was a socially superior member of the planter class of the West Indies, including Demerara and The Guianas, in which Douglas's father and the same's brothers owned less land and from which Douglas's 'a half-breed' mother originated.
 Governor Douglas's ethnicity was 'an affront to Victorian society'.

-Mary Moody, who was a member of the Hawks industrial dynasty and of the Boyd merchant banking family, wrote, on 4 August 1859, 'it is not pleasant to serve under a Hudson's Bay Factor', and that the 'Governor and Richard can never get on'.
-John Robson, who was the editor of the British Columbian, wanted Richard Clement Moody's office to include that of Governor of British Columbia, and to thereby make obsolete Douglas.
+Mary Moody, who was a member of the Hawks industrialist dynasty and of the armigerous Boyd merchant banking family, wrote, on 4 August 1859, 'it is not pleasant to serve under a Hudson's Bay Factor', and that the 'Governor and Richard can never get on'.
+John Robson, who was the editor of the British Columbian and future Premier of British Columbia, wanted Richard Clement Moody's office to include that of Governor of British Columbia, to make Douglas obsolete.
 In letter to the Colonial Office of 27 December 1858, Richard Clement Moody states that he has 'entirely disarmed [Douglas] of all jealously'.
 Douglas repeatedly insulted the Royal Engineers by attempting to assume their command and refusing to acknowledge their contribution to the nascent colony.

 Margaret A. Ormsby, who was the author of the Dictionary of Canadian Biography entry for Moody (2002), unpopularly censures Moody for the abortive development of the New Westminster.
 However, most significant historians commend Moody's contribution and exculpate Moody from responsibility for the abortive development of New Westminster, primarily because of the perpetual insufficiency of funds and of the personally motivated opposition by Douglas whom Sir Thomas Frederick Elliot (1808 - 1880) described as 'like any other fraud'.
 Robert Burnaby observed that Douglas proceeded with 'muddling [Moody's] work and doubling his expenditure' and with employing administrators to 'work a crooked policy against Moody' to 'retard British Columbia and build up... the stronghold of Hudson's Bay interests' and their own 'landed stake'.
-Therefore, Robert Edgar Cail, Don W. Thomson, Ishiguro, and Scott commended Moody for his contribution, and Scott accused Ormsby of being 'adamant in her dislike of Colonel Moody' despite the majority of evidence, and almost all other biographies of Moody, including that by the Institution of Civil Engineers, and that by the Royal Engineers, and that by the British Columbia Historical Association, commend Moody's achievements in British Columbia.
+Therefore, Robert Edgar Cail, Don W. Thomson, Laure Ishiguro, and Laura Elaine Scott commended Moody for his contribution, and Scott accused Ormsby of being 'adamant in her dislike of Colonel Moody' despite the majority of evidence, and almost all other biographies of Moody, including that by the Institution of Civil Engineers, and that by the Royal Engineers, and that by the British Columbia Historical Association, commend Moody's achievements in British Columbia.